This Is the Cost of Living in Croatia in 2025 (Zagreb, Dubrovnik, Split, Etc.)

 This is always one of the most difficult categories to estimate, because people can spend here anything from pennies to little fortunes.

-I estimate that you will spend around €400 per month on food if you’re living alone in Croatia.
-A couple should expect to spend around €600 per month.
-Both estimates include eating out one-two times each week at local taverns (Konoba Fetivi).
+I estimate that you will spend around €400 per month on food if you’re living alone or around €700 per month in total as a couple.

 • Potatoes (1 kg): €1.00